VideojogosLusofona/OkapiKit/README.md

 # Samples

 It currently has six sample 'games' (each a Scene under the Samples directory), accessible through a menu (Samples scene, also in the Samples directory).
+There are also some code snippets demonstrating some of the features, but devoid of any meaningful context.
+The Snippets menu can be accessed through the Samples scene.

 ## Pong
 ![PongImage](Screenshots/pong.png)